-In the discussion of equal rights, the question “What rights are same sex denied rights?” is crucial.
+In discussing equal rights, the question “What rights are same-sex denied rights?” is crucial.

 Despite progress in legislation, same-sex couples continue to face discrimination, particularly in financial and work-related entitlements.